Dirac procedure and the Hamiltonian formalism for cosmological perturbations in a Bianchi I universe: Introduction

 The Dirac procedure based on convenient gauge-fixing conditions has been long used to ``deparametrize" full canonical relativity.
-Gauge-fixing conditions serve to promote four canonical scalar variables to the role of internal space and time coordinates in terms of which the physical degrees of freedom and their dynamics are expressed.
-An implementation of this procedure by means of a special canonical transformation was given by Kucha\v r (see, e.g. \cite{Kuchar:1971xm,doi:10.1063/1.1666050,Kuchar:1991qf,Isham:1992ms,Hajicek:1999ti}).
-This procedure can provide an ideal route towards quantization of gravity, and our approach to cosmological perturbation theory follows essentially along the same lines.
+The gauge-fixing conditions promote four canonical scalar variables to the role of internal space and time coordinates in terms of which the physical degrees of freedom and their dynamics are expressed.
+An implementation of this procedure by use of a special canonical transformation was given by Kucha\v r (see, e.g. \cite{Kuchar:1971xm,doi:10.1063/1.1666050,Kuchar:1991qf,Isham:1992ms,Hajicek:1999ti,Brown:1994py}).
+This procedure paves an ideal route towards quantization of gravity, and our approach to cosmological perturbation theory follows essentially along the same lines.
 Nevertheless, there are also differences between the non-perturbative and perturbative approach that should be noted.
 The most striking one is that, in non-perturbative canonical gravity, Dirac observables are constants of motion as the Hamiltonian itself is a constraint.
-Therefore, the dynamical variables are functions of both Dirac observables and an internal clock.
-It is also assumed that the internal clock commutes with all the Dirac observables.
-The latter makes the symplectic structure of the physical phase space depend on the choice of internal clock and gives rise to the so-called multiple choice time problem \cite{kuchar1988,Hajicek:1999ti,0264-9381-32-13-135004,Malkiewicz:2015fqa}.
+Therefore, the dynamical variables cannot be expressed exclusively in terms of Dirac observables and an extra variable, the internal clock, is needed.
+It is assumed that the internal clock commutes with all the Dirac observables.
+The latter makes the symplectic structure of the physical phase space depend on the choice of internal clock and gives rise to the so-called multiple choice time problem \cite{kuchar1988,Hajicek:1999ti,0264-9381-32-13-135004,Malkiewicz:2015fqa,Alexander:2012tq}.
 On the other hand, in the perturbative approach the second-order Hamiltonian is not a constraint, and the respective Dirac observables are, in general, dynamical.
-The reason for this to happen is that the first-order time-like transformations keep the background variables unchanged whereas the true dynamics of perturbations occurs in the evolving background.
+The reason for this to happen is that the first-order gauge transformations keep the background ``time" fixed whereas the true dynamics of perturbations occurs in the evolving background.
 Hence, the multiple choice problem is confined to zeroth order.
-Nonetheless, if one is to quantize both the background and the perturbations, the choice of the background clock will affect the dynamics of the perturbations.
-Therefore, the perturbation Hamiltonian needs to be made consistent with the zero-order Hamiltonian with regard to the choice of internal clock.
-We discuss the issue of gauge-fixing in geometrical terms in Sec. \ref{kucharpert}.
+Nonetheless, if one is to quantize both the background and the perturbations, the choice of the background clock has to be made and it will affect the dynamics of perturbations \cite{Malkiewicz2020}.
+We postpone the discussion of these issues to our next papers.
+Here, we simply note that the perturbation Hamiltonian needs to be made consistent with the choice of background internal clock via fixing the suitable lapse function.
+We discuss the issue of gauge-fixing in perturbation theory in geometrical terms in Sec. \ref{kucharpert}.